Julia-Wagner/PyChef/README.md

 [Link to live project](https://pychef-6ee49d35b68f.herokuapp.com/)

 **PyChef** is a digital cookbook developed as a terminal application.
+Users can create an account and log in.
+After logging in users can add new recipes to their cookbook and view their personal recipes.

+I decided to create this digital cookbook for my third Code Institute project, as I had the plan to make an enterely object-oriented project.
+I thought of possible classes and methods and decided that a cookbook would be a good application to practice OOP.

 To test the application use the following user data to log in:

 - *username*: **test**
 - *password*: **123456**